Trending 19th September 2024 by Jade Hayden

 Snail mucin is intensely hydrating.
 Similar to hyaluronic acid, it floods the skin with water while its vitamins and minerals repair the skin’s barrier and encourage tissue regeneration.

 It contains Glycolic acid for exfoliation and Allantoin, a chemical that soothes irritation.
-Snail mucin can even encourage the production of collagen, although there has been little research done to prove this.
+Snail mucin can even encourage the production of collagen, although there has only been some research done to prove this.

 Snail mucin has been big in Korea for years, and there is even some evidence to suggest that it was used as far back as Ancient Greece.
 Mad!